Q:Please share your stories between you and China.

 Q:Concerning your current study on Chinese culture and language,what are the difficulties and challenges?

-Q:What are the challenges and difficulties in aspects of translating and publishing Chinese works in other countries.
+Q:What do you think are the challenges and difficulties facing China in aspects of translating and publishing Chinese works in other countries.

 Q:What opportunities do you think will be brought to China and your country by the Belt and Road Initiative?

 A:Nowadays we can hear and read a lot in Hungary about the economic cooperation between the two countries,also in the context of the Belt and Road Initiative.
 This is a very important area of course.
 In my view, the cooperation in the field of culture is equally important.Sharing with each other our cultural heritage will bring us closer and will help better understanding each other,thus making communication easier and more efficient.
 Through the mutual promotion of high quality literary works Chinese and Hungarian readers can better know each others’ country, can appreciate differences and similarities and this will have for sure a positive impact on further cooperation, in all aspects,for everyone’s benefit.

 By Yang Jiang

 By Da Bing